davidmpickett/ufo50-caramel-health/README.md

 # UFO 50 Mod - More health in Caramel Caramel
 A mod for UFO 50 that increases the health powerups in Caramel Caramel

+## Features

+- Each level now has additional enemies that can be photographed to drop a wrench health powerup
+- Collecting a wrench when you are undamaged now bumps you up to an armored state with one extra hit point
+- Using the TEST-LENS terminal code now allows you to select the Prologue and Finale for practice

 ## How to Install the Mod

 Note: Installing untrusted mods is risky.
 Install at your own risk.